faridyusof727/datagovmy-mcp/README.md

 - Written in Go for performance and portability
 - Easily extensible to support more DataGovMy datasets

+## About This Project

+This repository provides an MCP (Model Context Protocol) server that acts as an interface to connect to the [data.gov.my](https://data.gov.my/) API (where available).
+It is designed for MCP integration and is not specific to any single assistant or application.

+- **No vector database, custom LLM training, or RAG:**
+  This project does not use any kind of vector database, custom large language model training, or retrieval-augmented generation (RAG).
+It is purely an MCP server that exposes DataGovMy datasets as tools for AI agents and developer tools.

+- **Upcoming DataGovMy Assistant:**
+  The DataGovMy team is working on a ChatGPT-style assistant, [MyDataGPT](https://github.com/data-gov-my/datagovmy-ai?tab=readme-ov-file#mydatagpt-assistant-coming-soon-), which will provide a conversational interface to Malaysian government data.
+This MCP server is a separate project focused on MCP integration.

 ## Available Tools

 This MCP server currently exposes the following tools: